cloudmesh-community/fa18-523-60/paper/paper.md

 ### Installation

-MongoDB can be installed on various Unix Platforms, in ncluding Linux, Ubuntu, Amazon Linux, etc. This section focuses on installing MongoDB on Ubuntu 18.04 Bionic Beaver used as a standard OS for a virutal machine used as a part of Big Data Application Class during the 2018 Fall semester [@www-digitaloceaninst].
+MongoDB can be installed on various Unix Platforms, including Linux, Ubuntu, Amazon Linux, etc. This section focuses on installing MongoDB on Ubuntu 18.04 Bionic Beaver used as a standard OS for a virtual machine used as a part of Big Data Application Class during the 2018 Fall semester [@www-digitaloceaninst].

 #### Installation procedure

-Prior to the installation, it is recommended to configure the non-root user and provide the administrative privileges to it, in order to be able to perform general MongoDB admin tasks.
-This can be accomplished by login as the root user in the following manner [@www-digitaloceanprep]:
+Before installing, it is recommended to configure the non-root user and provide the administrative privileges to it, in order to be able to perform general MongoDB admin tasks.
+This can be accomplished by login as the root user in the following manner [@www-digitaloceanprep].

 `$ adduser mongoadmin`